Includes doi, PMID, and PMCID links.

 The PATRIC team is committed to supporting and growing the bacterial research communities.
 To help us identify your specific needs, please take a moment to fill out our short PATRIC survey.
 Your participation is voluntary, and greatly appreciated.

-Dr. Bruno Sobral to Gives Presentation at the ILSI IAFP 2014 Conference in Indianapolis, Indiana on August 4, 2014.
+Dr. Bruno Sobral Gives Presentation at the ILSI IAFP 2014 Conference in Indianapolis, Indiana on August 4, 2014.

 The presentation, entitled, “Bioinformatic analysis of whole genome sequencing data and its application in the food industry,” featured current and future capabilities of the PATRIC system for assembly, annotation, and analysis of bacterial genomes.
 IAFP 2014